vijay-vk/java-concurrency/docs/index.md

 }, ioExecutorService);
 ```

-#### Rx-Java
+### Rx-Java
 * This is similar to above case; only difference is RX-Java gives better DSL to write code in fluid manner (may not be visible with this example)
 * Performance is better than handling parallel tasks with Completable Future

+###### When to use?
-* RX-Java seems to be better for use-cases where a back-pressure was required to handle the no. of events between producers and consumers (if Asynchronous non-blocking threads suits a use-case, then RX-Java or any reactive libraries can be preferred)
+If Asynchronous non-blocking approach suits a use-case, then RX-Java or any reactive libraries can be preferred (It has additional capabilities like back-pressure which can balance the load between producers and consumers)

 ```java
 int userId = new Random().nextInt(10) + 1;